-Structure your narrative according to the following outline, using the three section titles and addressing the bullet points beneath them.
-In each section, be mindful of the characteristics of successful NLG for Museums projects: They address a key need or challenge of the museum field; they reflect a thorough understanding of current practice and knowledge; they employ novel approaches or techniques; they incorporate audience, stakeholders and/or other partners to demonstrate broad need, field-wide buy-in and input, and access to appropriate expertise; and they generate results such as models, new tools, research findings, services, practices, and/or alliances that can be widely used, adapted, scaled, or replicated by the museum field.
+Structure your narrative according to the following outline, using the three section titles in the same order in which they are listed here and addressing the bullet points beneath them.
+In each section, be mindful of the characteristics of successful AAHC projects: They improve institutional operations, care of collections, or management; they reflect a thorough understanding of current practice and knowledge; they have a project-based work plan; and they generate measurable results that tie directly to the need or challenge.